igorlord/draft-ferrieuxhamchaoui-lossbits/draft-ferrieuxhamchaoui-tsvwg-lossbits.md

 as defined by {{?RFC8321}}.

 The choice of the Initial Q Value and Q Period is determined by the protocol containing Q and L bits.
-For example, the values can be protocol constants (e.g "Initial Q Value" is 0, and "Q Period" is 128), or they can be set explicitly for each connection (e.g. "Initial Q Value" is whatever value the initial packet has, and "Q Period" is set per a dedicated TCP option on SYN and SYN/ACK).
+For example, the values can be protocol constants (e.g.
+"Initial Q Value" is 0, and "Q Period" is 128), or they can be set explicitly for each connection (e.g. "Initial Q Value" is whatever value the initial packet has, and "Q Period" is set per a dedicated TCP option on SYN and SYN/ACK), or they can be included with every packet (e.g. ConEx IPv6 Destination Option of
+{{?RFC7837}}).

 Observation points can estimate the upstream losses by counting the number of packets during a half period of the square signal, as described in {{usage}}.

+### Q Period Selection

+A protocol containing Q and L bits can allow the sender to choose Q Period based on the expected amount of loss and reordering on the path (see
+{{upstreamloss}}).
+If the explicit value of the Q Period is not explicitly signaled by the protocol, the Q Period value MUST be at least 128 and be a power of 2.
+This requirement allows an Observer to infer the Q Period by obsering one period of the square signal.
+It also allows the Observer to identify flows that set the loss bits to arbitrary values (see {{ossification}}).

 ## Setting the Loss Event Bit on Outgoing Packets {#lossbit}

 The Unreported Loss counter is initialized to 0, and L bit of every outgoing packet indicates whether the Unreported Loss counter is positive (L=1 if the counter is positive, and L=0 otherwise).
 The value of the Unreported Loss counter is decremented every time a packet with L=1 is sent.

 The value of the Unreported Loss counter is incremented for every packet that the protocol declares lost, using whatever loss detection machinery the protocol employs.
 If the protocol is able to rescind the loss determination later, the Unreported Loss counter SHOULD NOT be decremented due to the rescission.

+This loss signaling is similar to loss signaling in {{?RFC7713}}, except the Loss Event bit is reporting the exact number of lost packets, whereas
+{{?RFC7713}}'s Echo Loss bit is reporting an approximate number of lost bytes.

 Observation points can estimate the end-to-end loss, as determined by the upstream endpoint's loss detection machinery, by counting packets in this